Nutlope/roomGPT/README.md

 ## How it works

 It uses an ML model called [ControlNet](https://github.com/lllyasviel/ControlNet) to generate variations of rooms.
 This application gives you the ability to upload a photo of any room, which will send it through this ML Model using a Next.js API route, and return your generated room.
 The ML Model is hosted on [Replicate](https://replicate.com) and [Upload](https://upload.io) is used for image storage.
+[Loops](https://loops.so/) is used for emails.

 ## Running Locally